 The Regulatory Licensing Section, Bureau of Fire Prevention requires examinations for fire equipment dealers, contractors, technicians, distributors and users.
 Those examinations are provided through the Standards Section.
 In 2013, 285 licensing examinations were administered.

 The Firefighter “Minimum Standards Course”, or Firefighter II certification, is a statutory requirement to be employed as a Firefighter in the State.
 This course provides the basic fundamental knowledge and skills to function in a fire fighting environment.
 The course consists of Firefighter part I and Firefighter part II curriculum.
 The part I curriculum is a minimum of 206 hours and part II is an additional 192 hours.

 The BFST has regulatory responsibility for 42 Certified Training Center Programs in Florida that teach “Minimum Standards”.
-Last year, Fire Standards tested 1,912 applicants for Firefighter II with 1,614 passing on the first attempt.
+Last year, 1,724 applicants for Firefighter II passed on the first attempt.
 An applicant may have one retest before becoming disqualified for certification.
-Examiners proctored 404 retests with 216 passing on the second attempt.

 Candidates who have received training from other recognized fire service organizations outside of the State may challenge the test after documentation of equivalent training.